Colombia with Kids: 3-Week Family Itinerary

 We ate delicious Colombian food at every opportunity.
 We even managed to knock an item off our bucket list by hiking to Ciudad Perdida (and yes, it is possible with kids!).

-• Days 1-2: Rodadero, Santa Marta
+• Days 1-2: Rodadero, Santa Marta.

-• Days 3-8: Trek to Ciudad Perdida (the “Lost City”)
+• Days 3-8: Trek to Ciudad Perdida (the “Lost City”).

-• Days 9-10: Rodadero & Tayrona National Park
+• Days 9-10: Rodadero & Tayrona National Park.

-• Days 11-13: Minca
+• Days 11-13: Minca.

-• Days 14-15: Cartagena
+• Days 14-15: Cartagena.

-• Days 16-21: Isla Mucura (Islas de San Bernardo)
+• Days 16-21: Isla Múcura (Islas de San Bernardo).

-• Days 22-23: Cartagena
+• Days 22-23: Cartagena.

-3 Week Colombia Itinerary with Kids
+3-Week Colombia Itinerary with Kids

-Days 1-2: Rodadero, Santa Marta with Kids
+Days 1-2: Rodadero with Kids

 We arrived in Rodadero after a short flight from Bogota.
 Rodadero is a small, yet vibrant beach resort suburb of the much larger city of Santa Marta.
-It’s beautiful beaches and proximity to Santa Marta and Tayrona National Park make it a very popular place for Colombians to vacation.
+Its beautiful beaches and proximity to Santa Marta and Tayrona National Park make it a very popular place for Colombians to vacation.

 One thing we’ve learned about travel is that it is so much fun to be on vacation with locals who are also on vacation!

 We checked into our oceanfront Rodadero vacation home rental early afternoon.
-It was a little far away from town center, but we were instantly blown away by the beautiful vistas of the Caribbean Sea through the floor-to-ceiling windows.
+It was a little far away from town centre, but we were instantly blown away by the beautiful vistas of the Caribbean Sea through the floor-to-ceiling windows.
 We had a small lunch before heading down to enjoy the pool.

 For our first full day in Rodadero, we walked a few minutes to the nearby beach, Playa Salguero.
 The water was warm, the sand was soft and it was one of the cleanest public beaches we’ve ever visited.